alindeman/upgradingtorails4/text/01_introduction.markdown

    upgrading a Rails application and how to fix them

-Also included is an [Upgrade Checklist](#upgrade-checklist) which links to specific, important sections that are relevant when upgrading an application.
+Also included is an [Upgrade Checklist](#upgrade-checklist) which links to important sections that are relevant when upgrading an application.
 I recommend you read through the Deprecations section entirely first, then use the checklist as a guide when upgrading your applications.

 ### Beta